entity-cosmos/Youtube-Video-Downloader-Bot/README.md

-# Randombot
+# Youtube Videos Downloader Bot
-This bot shows random images of dogs where you type some commands in telegram
+This telegram bot has ability to download the given youtube video.